 - 1 Open the logical level table for the required topology.
-In the left hand column under Stream Browser, the default streams for your topology are displayed. - 2 Drag a stream onto a source.
+In the left hand column under Stream Browser, the default streams for your topology are displayed. - 2 Add sources to the Logical Level Table.
+See Adding a Source to the Logical Level Table, on page 59. - 3 Select a source's row to which you want to add stream. - 4 Drag a stream onto the source.

-In the above image, a stream is added to a source for its video components.
+In the above image, a stream is added to a source for its video component.
 Drag the same stream or another stream from the Stream Browser to a source to add its audio components.